πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Worn-out shoes with inadequate arch support, flat sandals, or high heels alter foot mechanics.
 Shoes lose cushioning after 500-800 km of use.

-BMI & Body Weight
+BMI and Body Weight

 BMI over 30 increases plantar fasciitis risk by 5.6 times compared to BMI under 25.
 Excess weight significantly increases fascial load (PMC).